IntelSDM/HuntDMA/README.md

 For now only Extraction Point.

 ### Spectating alarm
 Can't be turned off for now.
 Shows you red frame and in big green number how many players are spectating you.
-Your teammates counts.
+Your teammates counts!

 # Known Issues
 If you start HuntDMA.exe and see ObjectCount < 2000 in the console, cheat will not work, you need to restart Hunt.exe.